 Key takeaways

 - The scab is doing its job.
-Do not pick at it.
+Do not pick it.
 Picking is the most common cause of prolonged marks.

 - New skin is sun-sensitive.
 Daily SPF 50 from Day 3 through Week 3 protects the result.